-0.5 unit Prerequisite(s): admission into the graduate child and youth study program or permission of the instructor peoples.
+0.5 unit Prerequisite(s): admission into the graduate child and youth study program or permission of the instructor

-An interdisciplinary introduction to historical and contemporary perspectives of Indigenous peoples.
-Students will explore these features and relationship with European settler societies.
-This approach will also provide opportunities for students to engage in critical explorations as it relates to CYC and ECE practice and issues and realities of Indigenous in Child and Youth Study leadership as they relate to intentional program planning which lies in opposition to traditional approaches, which are often adult-directed.
+Examines the meaning of pedagogical leadership within diverse contexts of early childhood education and youth care.
+Students will learn about the characteristics of pedagogical leadership as they relate to intentional program planning which lies in opposition to traditional approaches, which are often adult-directed.
 Students will understand how pedagogical leadership, reflective practice, and intentional teaching effectively support learning and relational environments.